 MSD collects over 3 million individual water quality records each year.
 This monitoring program provides a detailed picture of the health of streams in Jefferson County.
 Monitoring results are summarized on an annual basis in the Stormwater MS4 Annual Report, and complete data are provided electronically annually to the Kentucky Division of Water (KDOW).
-Every two years, MSD publishes a Synthesis Report, called the State of the Streams, that summarizes water quality trends.
+Regularly, MSD publishes a Synthesis Report, called the State of the Streams, that summarizes water quality trends.

 How is Water Quality Measured?